masterj122517/masterj122517.github.io/posts/masterjs_tenet.md

 ***Boredom and drudgery are evil.***

-***the happiness and pain are because my Ideology struggling against the world, I must follow my Ideology***
+***the happiness and pain are because my heart struggling against the world, I must follow my heart***

 ***Helping Others in your way is good***